 A retro-style slot car game played across screens.
 On phones or tablets, Android or iOS.
 HTML5 Audio Followup (Game Programming) I'm still deep into HTML5 Audio programming as it relates to Firefox OS.

 I ran into some interesting problems and filed bug 949129 to make sure I'm not crazy.
-I'll be working on some work-arounds for the problems I'm seeing so you can still use audio in your games.
-This post will cover a few things more I've found, in random order.
 An introduction to the Web Audio API.
 The Web Audio API is a way of creating and manipulating audio within the browser.

 It’s a specification proposed by Google, and as such is currently only available in Chrome, with the hope other browsers adopting it and it becoming a standard.
 Plink by DinahMoe.
 Web Audio API Loops and Formats.
 If you like this article you'll probably like Web Audio API Demo and Web Audio API Loops too. ^_^ I'm been working on a follow-up to HTML5 Audio Loops using the newer Web Audio API.

 There have been a few challenges, but luckily, an equal amount of solutions.
 New Looping Functionality in Web Audio API.
 Along with multichannel audio functionality a couple days ago, the looping part of Web Audio API was revamped and shipped in Canary.